plone/training/theming/ttw-advanced-2.rst

 In this section you will:

 * Create a theme by inheriting from the Barceloneta theme.
-* Using the :file:`manifest.cfg`, register a production CSS file.
+* Use the :file:`manifest.cfg` to register a production CSS file.
 * Use an XInclude to incorporate rules from the Barceloneta theme.
 * Use ``?diazo.off=1`` to view unthemed versions.
 * Use conditional rules to have a different backend theme from the anonymous visitors theme.

 Topics covered:

-* Inheriting from Barceloneta.
+* Inheriting from Barceloneta theme.
 * Diazo rule directives and attributes.
 * Viewing the unthemed version of a Plone item.
 * Creating a visitor-only theme.